-After visiting Pointe du Hoc on my “get out of Paris and see some of the countryside” World War II Normandy Invasion tour, the second stop was Omaha Beach.
+As a WWII buff, I had always wanted to visit the Normandy Invasion beaches.
+In 2017,after visiting the site of the battle at Pointe du Hoc and before visiting the American Cemetery at Colleville-sur-Mer on my “get out of Paris and see some of the countryside,” “World War II Normandy Invasion” tour, the second stop was Omaha Beach.

 Today, the scene at Omaha is peaceful and serene.

 On D-Day, things were quite different.

 At low tide when the landings occurred the beach is more than 200 meters wide.

 Omaha was the responsibility of V Corps, the 29th and 1st Infantry Divisions, portions of the 2nd and 5th Ranger Battalions, and the 2nd Armored Division.
 Units had trained for precise objectives and timetables.
 Due to navigational problems, uncleared obstacles, and enemy fire, few units landed in their assigned areas.
 Carefully laid plans went out the window fast.

 For many, the primary objective became merely staying alive long enough to get to and across the beach to find defilade, if possible.

 Proposed and actual landings of the first wave at 0630 and German defensive positions are depicted below.